sonic-net/sonic-gnmi/doc/dialout.md

 * Collectors prefer to work in stateless mode and shed the complexity of maintaining telemetry state of each and every network element to another configuration system.

 # SONiC system telemetry software architecture
 System telemetry in SONiC supports both dial-in mode and dial-out mode.
-The DB client takes care of retrieving data from SONiC redis database, while non-DB client serves data outside of redis databases. gRPC dial-out client is described in this document,
+The DB client takes care of retrieving data from SONiC redis databases, while non-DB client serves data outside of redis databases. gRPC dial-out client is described in this document,
 ![SOFTWARE ARCHITECTURE](img/dial_in_out.png)

 # Services provided in dialout mode